Internship in Germany Program

 • Interact with refugees seeking to understand their day-to-day experiences in Halle, as well as present on the resettlement and immigration circumstances of their home country.

 Participants will also discuss what they have learned, their opinions, and potential solutions in a seminar format.
-These discussions are meant to bring us together, share revelations, dispel misunderstanding, and use diversity to foster empathy for one another while discussing challenges bigger than any one of us.
+These discussions are meant to bring us together, share revelations, dispel misunderstandings, and use diversity to foster empathy for one another while discussing challenges bigger than any one of us.

 Stage Three: Case Study & Teaching Skills